thomasabishop/eolas/Computer_Architecture/CPU/CPU_architecture.md

 ## Registers

 This is the part of the CPU that stores data.
 The memory cells that comprise it do not have [capacitors](/Computer_Architecture/Memory/Memory.md) (unlike RAM) so they cannot store very much data but they work faster, which is what is important.
+Because their memory capacity is so small, we measure the size of registers in bits rather than bytes.

 In terms of speed, registers sit at the top part of the overall [memory hierarchy](/Computer_Architecture/Memory/Memory.md#the-memory-hierarchy).